Photo Credit_Alan Wiener

 Where Korean Heritage Meets Modern Form

-Kim Hongmi is a distinguished ceramic artist with a rich academic and professional background, holding an MFA in Ceramic Art from The City College of New York, an MA in Studio Art from New York University, and a BFA in Ceramic Art from Ewha Womans University.
-Born and raised in South Korea, Kim draws inspiration from her homeland’s ceramic traditions and her mother’s quiet strength.
-Her work has been featured in numerous solo exhibitions, including her MFA thesis show “Web of Secrecy” at Compton Goethals Gallery, NYC, and her MA thesis show at 80 Washington Square Gallery, NYC.
-Educated at Ewha Womans University and New York University, she has developed a distinctive practice that merges traditional Korean techniques with contemporary innovations, creating work that resonates across cultural and artistic boundaries.
+Hongmi Kim Hoog is a ceramic artist whose work bridges Korean tradition and contemporary material exploration.
+She holds an MFA in Ceramic Art from The City College of New York, an MA in Studio Art from New York University, and a BFA in Ceramic Art from Ewha Womans University.
+Born and raised in South Korea, she draws inspiration from her homeland’s ceramic heritage and her mother’s quiet strength.